© Adrian Tagg

-The guidance note recognises that those undertaking PPM surveys should be competent to do so and possess the relevant knowledge, training and experience.
+The document recognises that those undertaking PPM surveys should be competent to do so and possess the relevant knowledge, training and experience.
 Alongside this, it recommends that they should understand their own limitations, and be conscious of when it is appropriate to seek specialist advice.

 Aside from the risks that cannot be identified when roofs or high-level facades are inaccessible, other areas of concern may arise with all building elements.

-The guidance note acknowledges that, under normal circumstances, destructive testing is not carried out and concealed areas are not opened.
+The document acknowledges that, under normal circumstances, destructive testing is not carried out and concealed areas are not opened.
 The inspection should therefore instead report evidence of movement, deflection or alteration of the structure where this has the potential to affect stability.

 In line with this, surveyors are finding it increasingly difficult to obtain professional indemnity insurance to cover the provision of advice on facades, cladding and fire safety.
 As a result, there is an increased necessity either to undertake additional specialist training or to appoint consultants to advise on this.

-Of significant concern are the risks associated with advice on complying with legislation and regulation; these risks are varied, but the guidance note identifies typical issues such as fire, health and safety or the presence of deleterious materials such as asbestos.
+Of significant concern are the risks associated with advice on complying with legislation and regulation; these risks are varied, but the new document identifies typical issues such as fire, health and safety or the presence of deleterious materials such as asbestos.